Discrete Math for Computer Science

 UC San Diego has fantastic resources to support your learning, with integrity.
 Of course, the instructional team for CSE 20 is here to help you navigate the course content.
 The Jacobs School of Engineering IDEA Center organizes group study sessions and can connect you with student organizations.
 The Teaching and Learning Commons continues to offer their full suite of student success programs, including learning strategies coaching.

 Sometimes, circumstances beyond a student's control prevent them from completing a class even once they have completed the majority of the coursework at a passing level.
-UCSD has a process in place for you to request an Incomplete (I) if this happens to you.
+UC San Diego has a process in place for you to request an Incomplete (I) if this happens to you.
 Here is the campus policy about the Incomplete grade: https://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Regulations/500 and some information about it: https://students.ucsd.edu/academics/exams-grades-transcripts/grades/request-remove-incomplete.html

 Policies